service Most Popular

 In the second place, Shell service stations are deemed the second most attractive brand with 3,505 visits at 528 sites.
 In the past three months, the mentioned service stations have had 9.8 million vehicles fitted with Tracker devices, pull up at the pumps, which is an average of 3,117 visits per service station.

-Here are the ratios of each station:
+Here are the ratios of each Service Station in South Africa:

 - Sasol at 6.2%;